-Your publisher has designed a lot more books covers, edited a lot more manuscripts and laid out a lot more book interiors than your have.
+Your publisher has designed a lot more book covers, edited a lot more manuscripts and laid out a lot more book interiors than you have.
 Your publisher (we hope) employs professional designers, editors and layout artists who have spent hundreds, maybe thousands of hours honing their skills.

 Your publisher, if they’re in the business of selling books, knows what a professional, attractive, marketable finished product looks like.

 As an author, you should be proud of the work you’ve done writing your manuscript and you may think it’s perfect “as-is.”
 You may have already chosen the title for your book and have an idea of what the cover should look like.
 That’s great!
 But it’s just a start.

 It’s your publisher’s job to make your manuscript better by polishing the rough edges and pointing out where your story may have gone off track or left out an important transition.
 It’s your publisher’s job to mold a title and create a cover that will pique the interest of your readers and casual browser alike.

 It’s your publisher’s job to make your book better than you can make it alone.
 If you’ve already selected a publisher who thinks your manuscript, your title, and your book cover are already perfect “as-is,” maybe you’d better keep looking.
 We employ professionals who are very good at making your best work better, and remember, we make 77% of our revenue from selling books; you can bet your bottom dollar we’re going to make the most “sellable” book we can!

 Your publisher is responsible for creating and maintaining a distribution and fulfillment system that supports book sales wherever and however your potential reader purchases.
 If your potential reader searches the Internet for your book (almost all searches for a book start here), your name or the subject your book addresses, he will be able to find and purchase your book.